dewi-dee/finalprojectcs50/README.md

 # finalprojectcs50
-This is siple learning website that containing summary of subject lesson and quis for each chapter
+This is simple learning website that containing summary of subject lesson and quis for each chapter
 # FINAL PROJECT CS50 INDONESIAN TEACHER
 ## SIMPEL E-LEARNING WEB BY DEWI LESTARI